Skip to main content

 Set baseline controls now:

-These are not stated FCA duties in this pack.
-They are a practical discipline so "registered" does not turn into "low attention."
+These are a practical discipline so "registered" does not turn into "low attention."

 If your team already has weak change control, incomplete records, or inconsistent product descriptions, do not assume lower initial paperwork means lower burden.
-Do not make a route choice from these excerpts alone; confirm against current FCA materials and legal review, then reassess as scope changes.
+Confirm your route choice against current FCA materials and legal review, then reassess as scope changes.

 The structural lesson here is straightforward.
 Setup choices affect legal and tax responsibility, and moving structures is possible, with one direction often easier than the reverse.
 Apply the same caution to route selection.
 A narrower starting position may be lower-burden only if your evidence stays clean and your model stays within scope.